Lev Vygotsky: Zone of proximal development

+Scaffolding

-According to Vygotsky, through the assistance of a more knowledgeable other, a child is able to learn skills or aspects of a skill that go beyond the child's actual developmental or maturational level.
-The lower limit of ZPD is the level of skill reached by the child working independently (also referred to as the child's developmental level).
+According to Vygotsky, through the assistance of a more knowledgeable other, a child is able to learn skills or aspects of a skill that go beyond their actual developmental or maturational level.
+This assistance is defined as 'scaffolding'.
+The lower limit of the ZPD is the level of skill reached by the child working independently (also referred to as the child's developmental level).
 The upper limit is the level of potential skill that the child is able to reach with the assistance of a more capable instructor.
 In this sense, the ZPD provides a prospective view of cognitive development, as opposed to a retrospective view that characterizes development in terms of a child's independent capabilities.
-The advancement through and attainment of the upper limit of the ZPD is limited by the instructional and scaffolding-related capabilities of the more knowledgeable other (MKO).
-The MKO is typically assumed to be an older, more experienced teacher or parent, but often can be a learner's peer or someone their junior.
-The MKO need not even be a person, it can be a machine or book, or other source of visual and/or audio input.
+The advancement through and the attainment of the upper limit of the ZPD are limited by the instructional and scaffolding-related capabilities of the more knowledgeable other (MKO).
+The MKO is typically assumed to be an older, more experienced teacher or parent but often can be a learner's peer or someone their junior.
+The MKO need not even be a person but can be a machine or book or other source of visual and/or audio input.

+Another significant property of the ZPD and scaffolding is reciprocal teaching during which the child and the instructor have an open dialogue with each other for the child to create new opportunities to acquire new information and ideas.

+Importance of play

+Play is crucial to the social cognitive development of children and, according to Vygotsky, causes the ZPD to be the most effective.
+He thought that if he could define the features of play he could gain insight into its role in development.
+Vygotsky focused on the symbolism of play to describe how play shapes development.
+There were two important aspects that Vygotsky focused on.

+All representational play creates an imaginary situation that permits the child to grapple with unreasonable desires.
+This aspect helps the child develop a sense of delayed gratification.

+All representational play also contains rules for behavior that children must follow to successfully act out the play scene.
+This aspect of play helps children to develop their understanding of social rules, as even the simplest play is based in rules.
+This expresses the understanding of rules in children.
+Imaginary play, in particular, develops the ability in children to process external and internal stimuli.
+Imagination helps children to differentiate real and imaginary objects, a task that must be practiced.

+Overall, play is important in children because of the social rules that they must follow.